WESTERN COTTON SHIPPERS ASSOCIATION

 BOARD OF DIRECTORS

 SECTION 1.
-The Board of Directors shall meet immediately after their election as such during or immediately following the annual meeting of the members.
-They shall hold not less than three meetings during each year at such times and places as they may determine or at the times and places designated by the President in any meetings he may call.
+The Board of Directors shall meet immediately after their election as such during or immediately following the biennial meeting of the members.
+They shall hold not less than one meeting during each year at such times, places and manner as they, or the President, may determine.

 SECTION 2.
 A quorum shall consist of not less than a majority of the Directors, and no meetings of the Directors having a less number present shall be capable of transacting business, unless the proceedings of such meeting be thereafter ratified and confirmed by a valid meeting of the Board.
 A meeting of the Directors at which a quorum is present shall be competent to transact any business of the Association.